astramieri/aws-cloud-practitioner/docs/deploy/cloudformation_basics.md

 The CloudFormation creates thos for you, in **the right order**, with **the exact configuration** that you specify.

+CloudFormation is **free of use**, but you do pay for the resources created.

 ## Benefits of AWS CloudFormation

 - **Infrastructure as Code**